 An illustration of the physical size and weight of the Nikon D3500 and the Olympus E-M5 III is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 The E-M5 III can be obtained in two different colors (black, silver), while the D3500 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M5 III is notably smaller (12 percent) than the Nikon D3500.
-However, the E-M5 III is markedly heavier (13 percent) than the D3500.
+Moreover, the E-M5 III is slightly lighter (0 percent) than the D3500.
 It is noteworthy in this context that the E-M5 III is splash and dust-proof, while the D3500 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Nikon Lens Catalog (D3500) and the Micro Four Thirds Lens Catalog (E-M5 III).
 Mirrorless cameras, such as the E-M5 III, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 Concerning battery life, the D3500 gets 1550 shots out of its EN-EL14a battery, while the E-M5 III can take 310 images on a single charge of its BLS-50 power pack.
 The power pack in the E-M5 III can be charged via the USB port, which can be very convenient when travelling.